 Smart card redirection is supported on desktops based on virtual machines running the following Linux distributions:

-When you install Horizon Agent, you must specifically select the smart card redirection component because the component is not selected by default.
-For more information, see Command-line Options for Installing Horizon Agent for Linux.
+When you install Horizon Agent, you must first disable SELinux.
+You must also specifically select the smart card redirection component because the component is not selected by default.
+For more information, see install_viewagent.sh Command-Line Options.

 If the smart card redirection feature is enabled on a virtual machine, vSphere Client's USB redirection does not work with the smart card.